Policy and Procedure #577.0, Staff Progressive Discipline

 Where an incident or behavior does not comply with Board expectations, and where there has been no prior discipline, it may be appropriate and sufficient to provide clarification in a non-disciplinary format.

-A counseling interview is a discussion which, where appropriate:
+A counseling meeting is a discussion which, where appropriate:

-• clarifies that the discussion is not disciplinary but that it will be taken note of in order to follow up on possible further disciplinary incidents.
+5. clarifies that the discussion is not disciplinary but that it will be noted; and

-A letter of expectation contains the same information as does the counseling interview, but is in the form of a letter to the employee.
+The Letter of Expectation(s) (LOE) contains the same information as does the counseling meetings it is in written form to the employee.

-Typically, these interviews or letters are appropriate for procedural or operational irregularities which, on an isolated basis, are not deserving of discipline but do require direction or clarification of expectations.
+Typically, these letters are appropriate for procedural or operational irregularities which, on an isolated basis, are not deserving of discipline but do require direction or clarification of expectations.

-Counseling interviews and letters of expectation are not disciplinary as neither is maintained in the official individual employee file housed in Human Resource Services.
-Counselling interviews should be noted in the supervisor’s diary.
-Letters of expectation should be maintained in the school or department file for a minimum period of one year.
+Counseling meetings and letters of expectation are not disciplinary as neither is maintained in the official individual employee personnel file housed in Human Resource Services.
+Counselling meetings should be noted in the supervisor’s diary.
+Letters of expectation should be maintained for a period of one year.
 While neither form of communication is disciplinary, the employee may have union representation in attendance.

-A verbal reprimand requires the documentation of inappropriate conduct.
-A verbal reprimand is a statement to the employee by an appropriate supervisor identifying a need for change in behaviour related to their employment.
+A verbal reprimand requires the documentation of misconduct.
+A verbal reprimand is a statement to the employee by an appropriate supervisor identifying a need for a change in behaviour related to their employment.
 The nature of the problem, what is required to correct the problem and the potential consequences of failure to make such a correction are clarified with the employee.
-A verbal reprimand is disciplinary and is documented on the employee’s file through a Record of Employee Verbal Reprimand form.
+A verbal reprimand is disciplinary and is documented on the employee’s personnel file through a Record of Employee Verbal Reprimand form.

-A written reprimand is the documentation of inappropriate conduct of a more serious nature or where there has been a prior verbal reprimand(s).
-A written reprimand is documented on the employee’s file through a letter outlining specific details of an incident(s) and/or referring to a previous reprimand(s) may be appended to the form.
+A written reprimand is the documentation of misconduct of a more serious nature or where there has been a prior verbal reprimand(s).
+A written reprimand is documented on the employee’s personnel file through a letter outlining specific details of an incident(s) and/or referring to a previous reprimand(s) may be appended to the form.

-A written reprimand with sanctions is the documentation of inappropriate conduct of a more serious nature or where there has been a prior reprimand(s) that is deserving of disciplinary action.
-A written reprimand with sanctions is documented on the employee’s file, and provides the rationale for additional disciplinary action which may include, but is not limited to, non-voluntary transfer, demotion or unpaid suspension.
+A written reprimand with sanctions is the documentation of misconduct of a more serious nature or where there has been a prior reprimand(s) that is deserving of disciplinary action.
+A written reprimand with sanctions is documented on the employee’s file and provides the rationale for additional disciplinary action which may include, but is not limited to, non-voluntary transfer, demotion or unpaid suspension.

 Termination is dismissal of an employee from employment with the Board.
 Depending on the conduct at issue, termination may be the final stage in progressive discipline or, where misconduct is of such magnitude, termination may be the immediate consequence.

-Documentation related to employee discipline will be retained in the employee’s file(s) for a minimum period of three years from the date of issue.
-Following this period of time it will be removed provided there has been no discipline issued in the interim, and in line with the Staff Progressive Discipline Retention Guidelines.
+Documentation related to employee discipline will be retained in the employee’s personnel file(s) in alignment with YRDSB Staff Progressive Discipline Retention Guidelines.

 1. allocate staff and resources to support the Staff Progressive Discipline policy and procedure.